jotaefe98/bacteria_online/TREATMENTS.md

 **Rules**:

-- Exchanges all organs, viruses, and medicines
+- Exchanges all organs, bacteria, and medicines
 - Immunized organs are also exchanged
 - Number of organs doesn't matter